BabyMed Store

-Preeclampsia During PregnancyPreeclampsia is a life-threatening medical condition that happens during the second half of the pregnancy.
+Preeclampsia is a life-threatening medical condition that can happen in about 10% of women usually during the second half of pregnancy and postpartum postbirth.
 The major signs of preeclampsia are high blood pressure and protein in the urine.
-Women with preeclampsia can develop seizures, at wich point preeclampsia becomes eclampsia.
-Both preeclampia and eclampsia can threaten the baby's and mother's life and potentially injure many organs such as the brain, heart, kidneys and liver.
+Women with preeclampsia can develop headaches and seizures, at which point preeclampsia becomes eclampsia.
+Both preeclampsia and eclampsia can threaten the baby's and mother's life and potentially injure many organs such as the brain, heart, kidneys, and liver.
 We don't completely understand yet why it happens, and the treatment is usually to deliver the baby.
 Most women get well as soon as the baby is born.

 Pregnancy-associated factors

-• Multiple gestations (Twins, Triplets,..)
+• Multiple gestations (twins, triplets,..)

 • Having a baby with chromosomal abnormalities